Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 “Mom, can I have a Christmas tree in my bedroom next year?”

 It caught me off guard!
-We’d never discussed this, I don’t believe he’s ever seen a kid’s Christmas tree in a bedroom before.
-So of course the first thing that every parent says came out of my mouth:
+We’d never discussed this.
+I don’t believe he’s ever seen a kid’s Christmas tree in a bedroom before.
+So, of course, the first thing that every parent says came out of my mouth:

 “Maybe we can see about it next year!”